 Immediately After Getting Your Dartmouth Email Address

-Once you have your Dartmouth email address, netID, and password, you’re able to access free downloads of Office, access Dartmouth resources via VPN, and install Symantec anti-virus software.
+Once you have your Dartmouth email address, netID, and password, you’re able to access free downloads of Office, access Dartmouth resources via VPN, and install Symantec anti-virus software for Mac computers.
 All the following software must be installed before orientation.

-NOTE: If your laptop is owned by Dartmouth-Hitchcock Medical Center (DHMC), you will need to request Administrator rights to install the printer driver, VPN, and the settings to connect to Dartmouth Secure.
-Office and anti-virus software should already be installed.
+NOTE: If your laptop is owned by your employer, often times the security settings prohibit the installation of software.
+You may need to request Administrator rights from your employer to install Microsoft Office, the printer driver, VPN, and the settings to connect to Dartmouth Secure.

 Symantec anti-virus software is available to download for free.
-It works on Mac OS 10.9 and Windows 7 (32-bit) and (64-bit).
-Windows 8/8.1 has a built-in solution called Windows Defender.
+For Mac installation, click here.
+For Windows, 7/8/10 we recommend the built-in solution called Windows Defender.
 If you want something with better capabilities, we recommend a software solution from either ESET or Avast.

 Accidents happen.
 That’s why we require you to have either an external hard drive or use an online backup service.